WilliamRal/admin/pa5/pa5spec.md

     ....

-Your source code should be compiled by invoking make in the pa5_secretkey/hits directory (you can use Makefile to make this job easier).
+Your source code should be compiled by invoking make in the pa5_secretkey/hits directory (use a Makefile).
 After the compile is finished, your program should be invoked by a command-line tool called eecs485pa5h.
 If you are writing in C or C++, this tool can simply be your binary.
 If you are writing in Java, this tool should be a bash script that invokes the Java virtual machine.